-The UK Border Agency is an agency of the Home Office.
-This section provides details about our structure, our aims and our work.
+The Home Office - This section provides details about our structure, our aims and our work.

 If you are interested in finding out about the work of the Home Office as a whole, this information is available from the main Home Office website

 Refugee Action has over 25 years' experience in the reception, resettlement, development and integration of asylum seekers and refugees.